 After receiving a warm welcome to the JOA office, my first week was spent getting to grips with the workings of the organisation and JOA’s relationship to its partner charities.
 In addition to learning about the long-term development and emergency humanitarian projects that JOA are currently funding, I also had the opportunity to attend several meetings with key JOA stakeholders and partners.
 By day two, I’d already had the opportunity to meet the JOA Commissioners and Minister for International Development – quite the itinerary for my first week!
 I also attended an interesting event on Impact Investing, aimed at encouraging sustainable investments amongst the Jersey Finance community.
 This topic is relevant to the work that JOA is currently undertaking on financial inclusion in developing countries.

 I’ve joined the JOA team at a really interesting time.
 This year, in order to become a more effective donor, JOA has decided to concentrate its development funding in three main programme areas – financial inclusion, dairy and conservation livelihoods, and to narrow their group of target countries.
-They are in the process of building a strategic plan around these programme areas and I have been given the opportunity to support the JOA Policy Officer, Hilary, in mapping the development context, governmental strategies and donors of these target countries.
+They are in the process of building a strategic plan around these programme areas and I have been given the opportunity to support the JOA policy officer, Hilary, in mapping the development context, governmental strategies and donors of these target countries.
 Therefore week two saw me scrambling to recall what I’d learnt about research and report writing at university – skills that had been in hibernation since I graduated several years ago!

 During week three, I continued with my research project into JOA’s priority countries.
 I’m enjoying having the opportunity to sink my teeth into a long-term research based project, and feeling as though I’m contributing to the work of the JOA team in a meaningful way, as opposed to just being given busy work – which can sometimes be the case with an internship!
 In addition to this research task, I also learned how to review project reports and budgets.
-I assisted the Programme Officer, Ed, with the report review for one of JOA’s multi-year projects with partner charity CAFOD, which aims to improve sustainable farming methods in indigenous communities.
+I assisted the Project Officer, Ed, with the report review for one of JOA’s multi-year projects with partner charity CAFOD, which aims to improve sustainable farming methods in indigenous communities.
 This task was challenging, but provided me with a good understanding of project reporting requirements and proved how beneficial it is to gain work experience from the perspective of a donor organisation, as well as an NGO.

 Week four brought with it some interesting new learning opportunities, as I forayed into the world of JOA comms and assisted in putting together the social media strategy for 2019-20.
 I also got involved in reviewing some JOA bursary applications and attended a presentation by two Jersey residents, both recipients of the JOA volunteering bursary, who had recently come back from volunteering in Zambia at a school.
 I’ve particularly enjoyed learning about the work that JOA does to support the local population in their aspirations to volunteer overseas.